Engaging with Tribes

 - Providing a firm foundation for additional future intergovernmental partnerships to achieve numerous common multidisciplinary goals

-Step 1 - Contact State DOT transit programs to learn about tribal transit in the state
+- Contact FTA Regional Tribal Liaisons, tribal transportation associations and organizing bodies, or State DOT transit programs to learn about tribal transit in the state

-Step 3 - Meetings to identify common goals, overlaps and gaps in services, connection points, shared funding opportunities
+- Convene meetings to identify common goals, overlaps and gaps in services, connection points, shared funding opportunities

-Step 4 - Draft Memoranda of Agreements (MOAs), Memoranda of Understanding (MOUs), or Intergovernmental Agreements (IGAs) to define/formalize service collaborations/mutually beneficial program supports
+- Collaborate with tribal partners to draft Memoranda of Agreements (MOAs), Memoranda of Understanding (MOUs), or Intergovernmental Agreements (IGAs) to define/formalize service collaborations/mutually beneficial program supports

-Step 5 - Transit Board/Committee/Task Force and/or Tribal Council Approval
+- Garnering Transit Board/Committee/Task Force support and/or Tribal Council Approval may be required to ensure outcomes reflect all parties’ best interests

 Transportation needs and issues take precedence over jurisdictional lines, and there are many issues that require rural communities and tribes to work together.
 Transportation is one example of this as the same road can extend through tribal and local lands.
 Regardless of how the relationship is structured, rural transit managers and tribal representatives should collaborate throughout the transportation planning process.
 Maintaining regular, open conversation between a rural community and its neighboring tribe is one step that a rural transit program can take to ensure that planning conversations bring local and regional transit needs to the table.